SINCE 1379

 The origin of the word Gallu remains uncertain.
 In Latin, gallus means “rooster.”
 Given that Touraine was occupied by the English during the medieval period, the name may also derive from the Gaulish gallu (caer), meaning “power” or “stronghold.”

-The Château du Plessis Gallu, dating back to 1379, features distinctive defensive elements, including gunports, machicolations and arrow slits along the rampart wall, particularly visible at the entrance to the Plessis pathway.
+The Plessis Gallu Castle, dating back to 1379, features distinctive defensive elements, including gunports, machicolations and arrow slits along the rampart wall, particularly visible at the entrance to the Plessis pathway.

 An ongoing architectural study confirms its medieval origins, evidenced by the four towers of the château, the extension of the enclosing wall, and the remains of an additional tower.
 The estate also includes deep, unused stone quarries.